Coding-Competition-Team/HACK-AC-2021-INTRA_SCH/Writeup.md

 print(m)
 ```
 This gives us the flag, `Y12021{really_sneaky_asym}`.
-Note that the flag format is different cos I reused this apprently *really hard* chall that no one solved in our internal CTF ~~and forgot to change the flag~~... but that shouldn't be an issue.
+Note that the flag format is different cos I reused this apprently *really hard* chall that no one solved in our internal CTF... but that shouldn't be an issue.

 ---